Birch Creek Center

 Welcome to the Birch Creek Center website!

-Today, the Center provides a place for diverse educational, recreational, and social opportunities for the local and global community.
+Today, the Center provides a place for diverse educational, recreational, and social opportunities for the local and global economy.
 The Center encourages and supports field-based and group enriching experiences, thus enhancing educational opportunities for the young, traditional, and lifelong learners.
 These opportunities include K-12 programming, adult training workshops, youth camps, family reunions, and service programs.